Albuquerque DUI Lawyers and DWI Attorneys

 Drivers who are swerving within or across lanes and drivers whose speed constantly fluctuates to large degrees are more likely to be intoxicated, and will likely be stopped by officers.
 Similarly, slurred speech is another sign of intoxication, and will often lead to a field sobriety test.
 If the driver fails the field sobriety test, and the officer determines that he or she is unfit to operate a motor vehicle, then the driver’s license could be confiscated on site and revoked for a year by the Motor Vehicle Division.

-In Albuquerque, New Mexico, where 26.9 percent of the state’s DWI incidences occur, officers often employ methods such as group patrols and video surveillance in addition to normal sobriety checkpoints and standardized field sobriety tests.
+In Albuquerque, where 26.9 percent of the state’s DWI incidences occur, officers often employ methods such as group patrols and video surveillance in addition to normal sobriety checkpoints and standardized field sobriety tests.
 Standardized field sobriety tests were developed to ensure that the means by which officers test drivers for sobriety were the same from state to state and would not lead to difficulties or hassles in the legal process.
 Do you have questions about field sobriety tests?
 Discuss your situation with knowledgeable DUI attorneys.

-Nystagmus is caused by a disturbance in the inner ear system or in oculomotor control, both of which are affected by consumption of alcohol.
+Nystagmus is caused by a disturbance in the inner ear system or in oculomotor control, both of which are affected by the consumption of alcohol.
 This is why intoxicated drivers often fail the test, their eyes uncontrollably jumping when trying to focus on objects held to the side.
 Despite the scientific evidence supporting the effectiveness of this sobriety test, there are some courts that do not accept the results of horizontal gaze nystagmus tests as conclusive evidence for intoxication.
 Again, a good Albuquerque DUI lawyer will be able to help those who are wrongly accused or will be able to minimize the punishment.

 Breathalyzer Test / Refusal